ucl-pond/kde_ebm/README.md

 Event-Based Model
 =================

 The Event-Based Model (EBM) is a simple, robust model for the estimation of the most likely order of events in a degenerative disease.
-The repo contains Python code which can be used to build EBM’s along with an example using ADNI1 data, this example can be run using the `adniEBM.py` file and generates figures associated with the EBM from publications.